ouya/docs/content-review-guidelines.md

 * **Intellectual Property**: Do not infringe on the intellectual property rights of others including patent, trademark, trade secret, copyright, and all other proprietary rights.
 The game details page should only include intellectual property that you own.
 Emulators must not include any `ROM` files from infringing games.

-* **Dangerous Products**: Do not transmit viruses, worms, malware, or any other items that may harm gamers or the `Cortex TV` platform.
+* **Dangerous Products**: Do not transmit viruses, worms, malware, or any other items that may harm gamers or the `Cortex` platform.

 * **Illegal Activities**: Use good judgment and do not break the law.

-* **`Cortex TV` Trademark**: You can use the `Cortex TV` name, logo, and trademark, but you have to respect that these are `Razer’s` intellectual property, so we want you to use them in a way that accurately portrays that your game is on `Cortex TV`.
+* **`Cortex` Trademark**: You can use the `Cortex` name, logo, and trademark, but you have to respect that these are `Razer’s` intellectual property, so we want you to use them in a way that accurately portrays that your game is on `Cortex`.

 * **Gambling**: Do not use or promote any real world gambling.